WondooSeo/Global_Pairwise_Sequence_Alignment/README.md

 # Before you copy the code...

-If you come here for your assignment, please ruminate the algorithm and restructure the code, please.
+If you come here for your assignment, please ruminate the algorithm and restructure the code.

-It is really easy to code it more than you thought.
+Please remind; It may not work well.